 - If the protected site you select is "mixed," it means some hosts are compatible with high-frequency snapshots and some are not.
 In this case, you can run a host compatibility check to find hosts and VMs that are not compatible.

-- To use quiesced snapshots, deselect the High-frequency snapshots option and then select the Quiesce option.
-If you are not sure if your protected site VMs are compatible, you can run a quiesce compatibility check.
+- Next, to use quiesced snapshots, select the Quiesce option.
+If you are not sure if your protected site supports quiescing, run a quiesce compatibility check.

 - Next, define the dynamic membership of the protection group using VM name patterns, tags and/or VM folders in a vCenter query.
 The protection groups will contain all VMs that match the queries.

 - Under Group membership, click the VM name pattern, Tags, or Folder buttons.

 - For a VM name pattern query, enter a VM name pattern that is evaluated before a snapshot is taken.
 You can also enter a name pattern in the query in the Excluding text box for exclusion.
 (If there is already one vCenter query, then from the Add vCenter query drop-down menu select VM name pattern.)

 - For a folder query, click the Select folders button.
 In the vCenter folders dialog box, search the list of folders in your vCenter and click one to add it.
 (If there is already one vCenter query, then use the Add vCenter query drop-down menu and select Folders.)
 Folder selection does not include sub folders, so you must select subfolders specifically.

 Note: Protection groups do not support folder-based snapshots for VMs that are a part of vApp.

 - For a tag query, click the Tags button.
 In the vSphere tags dialog box, select tags to define protection group membership.
 Any VMs with selected tags are included in the protection group snapshots.
 Click OK when you finish.

 - Click Preview VMs to see VMs that match the queries.